Bio-inspired digit recognition using reward-modulated spike-timing-dependent plasticity in deep convolutional networks: Discussion

 First, we applied our network to the whole MNIST dataset employing R-STDP only on the last trainable layer.
 Our network achieved $97.2\%$ of recognition accuracy which is higher than most of the previously proposed STDP-based SNNs.
 We illustrated that unlike the supervised error backpropagation which is data-hungry, the proposed network achieves almost its ultimate recognition power even with a small portion of the training samples ($\thicksim20\%$).
 Next we investigated if applying R-STDP to more than one layer is helpful, by allowing the penultimate trainable layer to use R-STDP as well.
 Reviewing the results of a handful of different experiments revealed that if the input set is polluted with frequent distractors, applying R-STDP to more than one layer helps ignoring distractors and extracting diagnostic features using lower computational resources than a STDP-enabled layer.

 The proposed network inherits bio-plausability, energy efficiency and hardware friendliness from its ancestors~\cite{KHERADPISHEH201856,mozafari2018first}, but is now able to solve harder and complex recognition tasks thanks to its deeper structure.
 Our network has two fundamental features that elevate its energy efficacy in comparison to the other deep networks, particularly DCNNs: (1) Communication with spikes: Using spike/no-spike regime, the accumulation of the incoming spikes can be implemented by energy-efficient ``accumulator" units.
 In the other, since DCNNs use rate-based encoding, their hardware implementation needs energy-consuming ``multiply-accumulator" units.
 (2) At most one spike per neuron: SNN hardware can be implemented in an event-driven approach, where spikes are considered as events.
 Using at most one spike per neuron, while most neurons do not fire at all, results in minimal energy consumption.
+SNNs with single spike per neuron have got more popularity recently.
+Apart from the energy-efficiency, they have shown to be competitive if the parameter values are tuned well for the target task~\cite{falez2019multi,vaila2019deep}.

 In order to improve the performance of the proposed network, we tested various configurations and values for parameters.
 Here, we survey our findings regarding the results of these tests:

 \textbf{Deciding based on the maximum potential in Task 1.} We tried decision-making based on the earliest spike in the first step, but the results were not competing.
 By exploring the miss-classified samples, we found that the digits with common partial features are the most problematic ones.
 For instance, digits $1$ and $7$ share a skewed vertical line ($1$ is mostly written skewed in MNIST).
 Let's say a neuron has learned to generate the earliest spike for digit $1$.
 Obviously, it will generate the earliest spike for many samples of digit $7$ as well, resulting in high rate of false alarms.
 Thus, we decided to omit the threshold and consider the maximum potential as the decision indicator.
 Since the network has to wait until the last spike, this approach increased the computation time, however it solved the aforementioned problem.